Niekmereu/Recommender-System-Yelp/README.md

 This code contains a recommendation system for the Yelp dataset: https://www.kaggle.com/yelp-dataset/yelp-dataset.
 It uses matrix factorization and a simple gradient descent update rule.
 It uses cross-validation to verify the results.

 The data are extremely sparse, which means that many customers have only rated a few places.
 Many of the customers that are found in the test set, do not appear in the training data.
 To circumvent this, we alter our approach.
 We introduce a new variable (n_naive), which indicates how many times a customer must appear in the training data before we just plug in the grand mean as the prediction for this customer.
 In a similar way the grand mean is used for unseen customers (customers that appear in the test set, but not in the training set).

+# Parameters
+- eeta: step size
+- l: penalization factor to prevent overfitting
+- n_naive: how many times must a customer must appear in the training set before we apply matrix factorization for this specfic customer.
+- k: the dimensionality of matrix factorization
+- iterations: how many times the training set is iterated over